zhu-yj/ABNODE/README.md

 For instance, the input configuration `(rdx, Fl, Fr) = (1.7 gf, 5.4 gf, 0 cm)` corresponds to `index = 0`, which is associated with the data files named `data_1.csv` through `data_4.csv`.

 #### `methods/`
-This folder contains the Python scripts used to implement and train various models:
+This folder contains the Python scripts used to implement and train models:
 - **ABNODE_phase1.py**: Implements Phase 1 of the ABNODE model training.
 - **ABNODE_phase2.py**: Implements Phase 2 of the ABNODE model training.
 - **comp_XXX.py**: Script for training and comparing the XXX model (BNODE, KNODE, NODE, SINDYc).